M-BECKER2/Code-Obfuscation-Challenge/README.md

 ## Obfuscation Challenge Writeup
 These challenges were created as a capstone project for my Malware Analysis and Response class.
 Below is the subbmitted writeup (which needs to be better edited at a later date).

 Please note that in Challenge 2, you start with the two images Ch2-cat1.jpg and ch2-cat2.jpg.
 The challenge two code challenge_2.py is posted in case one is unable to extract the code from the image.
-Edit note: add picture by drag and dropping
+Secondly, Challenge 3 has an error that will prevent it from being solved.
+For now, the flawed code will remain up, for any who wish to determine what the issue is.
+And in my defense of this error, this code was written during my finals, sleep was not with me.

 ## Challenge 1: